 The fess on Bitstamp is quite low compared to the rest of the market.
-Bitstamp charges 0.25% for all trades under 20,000 USD.
-This means that whether you’re buying or selling a cryptocurrency, you pay the same fee.
+Bitstamp charges 0.25% for all trades under $20,000.
+This means that, whether you’re buying or selling a cryptocurrency, you pay the same fee.
 This is great for newbies.
 Some other exchanges - like Kraken - charge different fees for buying and selling.
 However, Bitstamp keeps its fees nice and simple!

 Note: The SEPA is the Single Euro Payments Area.
 It has 33 countries in it.
 The SEPA makes transferring money around the EEA (European Economic Area) fast and easy.

-However, Bitstamp charges at least 7.5 USD for US Dollar deposits.
+However, Bitstamp charges at least $7.5 for US Dollar deposits.
 Bitstamp doesn’t charge a fee for cryptocurrency withdrawals.
-Withdrawals of less than 1000 USD cost 10 USD and withdrawals of more than 1000 USD are charged a 2% fee.
+Withdrawals of less than $1000 cost $10 and withdrawals of more than $1000 are charged a 2% fee.